Criminal Justice Services

 Standardized, validated assessments are conducted on qualifying defendants Objective data regarding risk of future criminal activity and failure to appear in court is provided to all parties in the judicial decision-making process.
 Pretrial supervision services are provided for eligible defendants referred to the program.

-Mecklenburg County is currently a pilot site with the Laura and John Arnold Foundation to use and test their pretrial risk-assessment tool - the Public Safety Assessment -- Court.
+Mecklenburg County is currently a pilot site with Arnold Ventures to use and test their pretrial risk-assessment tool - the Public Safety Assessment -- Court.
 This tool provides risk scores for each defendant based on variables that have been rigorously tested for their ability to predict future criminal activity and failure to appear in court.
 Bail recommendations are also guided by the 26th Judicial District Bail Policy.
 Both the assessment and recommendations serve to promote consistent and reasonable bond requirements.
 The recommendations offered by Pretrial Services are not binding to the Court.